Crystal-Spider/jsdoc-generator/README.md

   Generative AI model to use to generate JSDoc decriptions.
   Enable the model with an API key.
   Note that jsdoc-generator.descriptionPlaceholder will take precedence.
-- `jsdoc-generator.generativeLang`:
+- `jsdoc-generator.generativeLanguage`:
   Language of the automatic generated descriptions.
-  Note that all automatic descriptions are generated in English, and then they are translated into the specified language using the same generative model.
+  Note that all queries are in English, but the generative model will reply in the specified language.
-- `jsdoc-generator.generateDescForTypeParameters`:
+- `jsdoc-generator.generateDescriptionForTypeParameters`:
   When using AI generation, generate descriptions for type parameters (generics) too.
   When enabled, makes JSDoc generation slower and use more API calls.
-- `jsdoc-generator.generateDescForParameters`:
+- `jsdoc-generator.generateDescriptionForParameters`:
   When using AI generation, generate descriptions for method parameters too.
   When enabled, makes JSDoc generation slower and use more API calls.
-- `jsdoc-generator.generateDescForReturns`:
+- `jsdoc-generator.generateDescriptionForReturns`:
   When using AI generation, generate descriptions for method return values too.
   When enabled, makes JSDoc generation slower and use more API calls.